marzzuki/ipyjadwal/README.md

 - **🔍 Dropdown Interface**
   Browse your Google Drive spreadsheets using a searchable dropdown menu.

 - **📑 Instant Sheet Switching**
   Automatically loads available worksheets when a file is selected.

 - **🐼 Pandas Preview**
-  Instantly preview the head of the selected sheet as a Pandas DataFrame.
+  Instantly preview the head of the selected sheet as a DataFrame.

+- **📊 Direct DataFrame Access**
+  Work with the full sheet data directly via `widget.df` for analysis and transformations.

+- **Write Back to Google Sheets**
+  Update cells or ranges directly using the exposed `gspread` sheet object.

 - **🔄 Refresh Capability**
-  Reload your file list or sheet data with a single click.
+Reload your file list or sheet data with a>> single click.

 - **🎯 Zero Boilerplate**
   No need to write repetitive code for browsing and switching between sheets.